 PART I. FINANCIAL INFORMATION Item 1.
-Financial Statements Consolidated Condensed Balance Sheets - As of July 31, 2001 and October 31, 2000 (unaudited) 1 Consolidated Condensed Statements of Operations - For the three months ended July 31, 2001 and 2000 and the nine months ended July 31, 2001 and 2000 (unaudited) 2 Consolidated Condensed Statements of Cash Flows - For the nine months ended July 31, 2001 and 2000 (unaudited) 3 Consolidated Condensed Statements of Stockholders' Equity - For the year ended October 31, 2000 and the nine months ended July 31, 2001 (unaudited) 4 Notes to Consolidated Condensed Financial Statements 5 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 12 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 20 PART II.
+Financial Statements Consolidated Condensed Balance Sheets - As of July 31, 2001 Restated and October 31, 2000 (unaudited)1 Consolidated Condensed Statements of Operations - For the three months ended July 31, 2001 Restated and 2000 and the nine months ended July 31, 2001 Restated and 2000 (unaudited)2 Consolidated Condensed Statements of Cash Flows - For the nine months ended July 31, 2001 Restated and 2000 (unaudited)3 Consolidated Condensed Statements of Stockholders' Equity - For the year ended October 31, 2000 and the nine months ended July 31, 2001 Restated (unaudited) Notes to Consolidated Condensed Financial Statements6 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations Item 3.
+Quantitative and Qualitative Disclosures about Market Risk21 PART II.
 OTHER INFORMATION Item 1.
-Legal Proceedings 22 Item 2.
-Changes in Securities 22 Item 4.
-Submission of Matters to a Vote of Security Holders 22 Item 6.
-Exhibits and Reports on Form 8-K 22
+Legal Proceedings23 Item 2.
+Changes in Securities23 Item 4.
+Submission of Matters to a Vote of Security Holders23 Item 6.
+Exhibits and Reports on Form 8-K23 On February ded form 10-Q is being filed as the result of the following: 12, 2002, the Company restated its financial statements for the